krateng/fsclean/README.md

 # fsclean

 Clean unicode filenames in a directory tree.
+This is meant for your personal folder or a medialibrary - don't clean system directories or similar!

 ## Install